rayoowoo/TimeUsage/README.md

 * change in one specific category from one year to another year (e.g. Working, from 2003 to 2008)

 Additional features:
-* When displaying the data for single years, the clock hand can move and slowly reveal the data as the hand moves.
+* The clock hands move as the data loads, acting as a loading animation.
 * The page can also be in dark mode with a button click.
 The button will be in the selector section.

 ## Wireframes